-Author's Notes: Written for the 2013 Minerva Fest on LiveJournal.
-Suffice it to say that this story was not what I set out to write.
+This story was written for the 2013 Minerva Fest on LiveJournal.
+Suffice it to say that it was not what I set out to write.
 For one thing, it's as much about Hermione as Minerva.
 But one sentence led to another, and before I could mutter Peskipiksi Pesternomi, the plot pixies got totally out of hand.
 It will be clear to anyone with a passing familiarity with physics, medicine, or library science that I'm largely making this up as I go along.
 My sincerest apologies for the amount of disbelief I'm asking you to suspend.

 Time's a goon, right?
 You gonna let that goon push you around?

-~ Jennifer Egan, A Visit From the Goon Squad
+~ Jennifer Eagan, A Visit from the Goon Squad

 The smell of old parchment and ink sends a thrill of nostalgia through Hermione.
 It's been a long time since she's sat in an office like this one, with its antique mahogany desk and shelves of leather-bound books.